datacontroller/datacontroller.io/src/markdown-pages/pricing.md

 * Licences can be downgraded
 * Downgrades happen on licence anniversary

-Customers spending over 30k receive additional support services, such as:
+Customers spending over 30k (100 users) receive additional support services, such as:

-* assistance with debugging / troubleshooting other SAS Apps
-* development support for other SAS Apps
+* Support for other SAS-Powered Web Apps
 * SASjs Framework support
+* 10% discount on 4GL Consultancy Days

+At 50k per year (166 users) there are additional benefits:

+* Additional users are free
+* Dedicated account manager
+* 20% discount on 4GL Consultancy Days

 ### Enterprise Package

-For large customers who prefer the ability to self-maintain, we can provide access to our source code repository and a perpetual license to re-use and build on it (for internal purposes).
+For large customers who prefer the ability to self-maintain, for a fixed price of 150k, we give you full access to our source code repository and a perpetual license to fork and build on it (for internal purposes).
+We will also train and support your SAS and Web developers in how to build and deploy (and extend) the application.
+This price includes 1 year of support.

-Alongside this we offer an optional, fixed-price support package which includes collaboration with your SAS & Web developers to help them extend and customise Data Controller for your business purposes.
+There is no obligation to renew the support agreement - and you will maintain access to updates even if the support period expires.

 ## Support